reactive/data-client/docs/core/api/Controller.md

 }
 ```

-`Controller` is a singleton providing safe access to the Rest Hooks [flux store and lifecycle](./Manager.md#control-flow).
+`Controller` is a singleton providing safe access to the Reactive Data Client [flux store and lifecycle](./Manager.md#control-flow).

 [useController()](./useController.md) provides access in React components, and for [Managers](./Manager.md)
 it is passed as the first argument in [Manager.getMiddleware()](./Manager.md#middleware)

 ## fetch(endpoint, ...args) {#fetch}

-Fetches the endpoint with given args, updating the Rest Hooks cache with
+Fetches the endpoint with given args, updating the Reactive Data Client cache with
 the response or error upon completion.

 <Tabs